Nader Naderpour: Personal life

 Nader Naderpour was born on 6 June 1929 in Tehran, Iran.
 His parents were both fluent in French and had a deep love for art, music and history.
 His father, Taghi Mirza, was a descendant of Reza Gholi Mirza, the eldest son of Nader Shah.
 The eldest of two brothers and three sisters, Naderpour grew up under the supervision and care of his culturally rich parents.
 His father, who died when Naderpour was only fourteen, was a skillful painter and also a man familiar with poetry and literature.
 It was he who taught young Naderpour Persian literature and classic poetry.
 When he was a preschooler, Naderpour would sit on his father's lap and be encouraged to read the newspaper every night.
 His father also had Naderpour memorize classical and modern poetry.
 His mother was a talented player of the string instrument the tar, and she helped Naderpour to develop an appreciation for music.

-In 1942 during World War II, Naderpour entered Iran-Shahr High School in Tehran.
+In 1942, during World War II, Naderpour entered Iran-Shahr High School in Tehran.
 A year later when Iran was occupied by the Allied military forces, Naderpour, like many other students of the time, got involved in politics, and he participated in a small nationalist party group.
 Later he joined the Tudeh Party of Iran (TPI), which became the major Communist Party of the country.
-Like Nima, Naderpour also published a number of poems in journals such as People (in Persian: Mardom), Leader (in Persian: Rahbar), and Our Iran (in Persian: Iran-e Maa), which were all supported by TPI at the time.
+Like Yooshij, Naderpour also published a number of poems in journals such as People (in Persian: Mardom), Leader (in Persian: Rahbar), and Our Iran (in Persian: Iran-e Maa), which were all supported by TPI at the time.

-By the time Naderpour graduated from high school in 1948, he had already left the Party.
-In fact, since 1946 Naderpour had been unhappy about the Iran-Azerbaijan crisis, and like many other nationalist students, he was convinced that Soviet communism could not make any provision for the independent nationalist communist movements in other countries.
+By the time Naderpour graduated from high school in 1948, he had already left the party.
+In fact, since 1946 Naderpour had been unhappy about the Iran-Azerbaijan crisis, and like many other nationalist students, was convinced that Soviet communism could not make any provision for the independent nationalist communist movements in other countries.
 Subsequently, Naderpour worked wholeheartedly to ensure that Iran's parliamentary elections would be open, honest, and fair.
-He therefore became sympathetic to the National Front (in Persian: Jebheh-ye Melli) and its leader, Mohammad Mosaddegh, and other nationalist champions in those elections.
+He therefore became sympathetic to the National Front (in Persian: Jebheh-ye Melli) and its leader, Mohammad Mosaddegh, and other nationalist champions in the elections.

-In 1950 Naderpour was sent to Paris, France, to continue his education in French Language and Literature at the Sorbonne University.
-During his stay in Paris, he not only became a freelance writer for various publications but he also wrote for the Third Force Party (in Persian: Nirooy-e Sevvom), which Iranian ideologue and writer Khalil Maleki had established under the aegis of the National Front in Iran.
+In 1950, Naderpour was sent to Paris, France, to continue his education in French language and literature at the Sorbonne University.
+During his stay in Paris, he not only became a freelance writer for various publications, but also wrote for the Third Force Party (in Persian: Nirooy-e Sevvom), which Iranian ideologue and writer Khalil Maleki had established under the aegis of the National Front in Iran.
 After receiving his BA degree, Naderpour returned to Tehran and started working in the private sector.